Adam Peaty, His Partner, Her Pregnancy, The Equilibrium & Racial Equality They Expect

 They’d just set out on a walk at Peaty’s behest.
 Marshall isn’t known for messing about and having nailed the reason for her charge’s concerned demeanour, she was already working out a plan in her own mind: in no way was the happy news going to spoil the other happy news they’d been working so hard on for so long: his prospects at Tokyo 2020.

-That distinction is required because Henry Taylor retained the 1500m freestyle title at London 1908 if you count – which the International Olympic Committee (IOC) does not – the ‘Intercalated Games’ of Athens 1906.
+That four-year cycle distinction was required because Henry Taylor retained the 1500m freestyle title at London 1908 if you count – which the International Olympic Committee (IOC) does not – the ‘Intercalated Games’ of Athens 1906.
+The postponement of Tokyo 2020 will require further adjustment to the tweak of descriptions.

-Marshall was concerned but it was a case of steady as she goes, she and Peaty told Swimming World.
+Marshall was concerned by the happy news but it was a case of steady as she goes, she and Peaty revealed.
 After all, the baby who Peaty, 25, are due to welcome to the world with his partner Eiri (Eirianedd) Munro, 22, in September, would be something to celebrate after the job of the pioneering pacesetter was done and dusted in Tokyo.

 COVID-19 and an Olympic delayed by a year was news ahead of them, along with plans to avert sleepless nights, nappies, feeding bottles, burps and daytime nodding to catch up shut-eye.
 There was other news to come, too: the death of George Floyd under the knee of a policeman now on a murder charge in events that sparked protests in the United States and well beyond it across the world.